mir-group/pair_nequip/README.md

 ```
 CMake will look for MKL and, optionally, CUDA and cuDNN.
 You may have to explicitly provide the path for your CUDA installation (e.g. `-DCUDA_TOOLKIT_ROOT_DIR=/usr/lib/cuda/`) and your MKL installation (e.g. `-DMKL_INCLUDE_DIR=/usr/include/`).

+Note that the CUDA that comes with PyTorch when installed with `conda` (the `cudatoolkit` package) may not be sufficient (see [here](https://github.com/pytorch/extension-cpp/issues/26), for example) and you may have to install full CUDA seperately.

 Pay attention to warnings and error messages.

 ### Build LAMMPS